 Divide the pear slices amongst the bread, and top one side of each sandwich with arugula.
 Fold the sandwiches together and place in the panini machine or on top of the preheated ridged grill pan with a heavy skillet (such as cast iron, or a skillet with a can in it) on top.

-Lower the heat to medium-low and cook the sandwich until the brie is fully melted and the bread is golden, 3-5 minutes per side.
+Lower the heat to medium-low and cook the sandwich until the brie is fully melted and the bread is golden, 3 to 5 minutes per side.
 Serve immediately while the cheese is still warm.